 Recent posts here covering the slow pace of WebKit development and ways the mobile browser market has evolved to disrespect user choice have sparked conversations with friends and colleagues.
-Many discussions have focused on Apple's rationales, explicit and implied, in keeping the iOS versions of Edge, Firefox, Opera, and Chrome less capable than they are on every other platform.
+Many discussions have focused on Apple's rationales, explicit and implied, in keeping the iOS versions of Edge, Firefox, Opera, and Chrome less capable and compatible than they are on every other platform.

 Two categories of argument are worth highlighting: those offered by Apple and claims made by others in Apple's defence.

 Apple's Arguments #

 The decision to ban competing browser engines is as old as iOS, but Apple has only attempted to explain itself recently and only when compelled:

 - Apple's 2019 response to the U.S. House Judiciary Committee's Subcommittee on Antitrust, Commercial and Administrative Law (PDF)

 - Apple's February 2021 response to the Australian Competition & Consumer Commission (PDF)

 - 2021 court arguments in the case of EPIC Games vs. Apple (slide image)